 salt and pepper, to taste

-Heat oil or butter in a pan.
-Add garlic and saute until fragrant.
-Add in the cauliflower puree and the milk.
-Let bubble on low heat for about 5 minutes.
-Add in cheese/nutritional yeast, nutmeg, and salt and pepper to taste.
+Stir in cheese/nutritional yeast, along with salt and pepper to taste.
 Add in kale last and cook just until it wilts down.

 Season to your liking and pour over whole grain pasta, zucchini noodles, or spaghetti squash.

 Garnish with fresh parsley, basil, or more cheese.